akinomyoga/ble.sh/README.md

 **CJK Width**

 The option `char_width_mode` controls the width of the unicode characters with `East_Asian_Width=A` (Ambiguous characters).
 Currently three values `emacs`, `west`, and `east` are supported.
 With the value `emacs`, the default width in emacs is used.
 With `west` all the ambiguous characters have width 1 (Hankaku).
 With `east` all the ambiguous characters have width 2 (Zenkaku).
-The default value is `emacs`.
+The default value is `east`.
 Appropriate value should be chosen in accordance with your terminal behavior.
-For example, the value can be changed to `east` as:
+For example, the value can be changed to `west` as:

 ```
-bleopt char_width_mode='east'
+bleopt char_width_mode='west'
 ```

 **Input Encoding**